pvieito/Blog/_posts/2021-11-24-wallet-passes-batch-makepass.md

 !["MakePass – Batch Shortcut – 1"](/media/2021/11/makepass-batch-shortcut-1.png)

-After extracting the components we can simply set the **Import Pass File** and fill the custom parameters in the **Create Pass** action to complete the template:
+After extracting the components we can simply set our pass template file in the **Import Pass File** parameter and fill the other custom parameters in the **Create Pass** action to complete the template:

 !["MakePass – Batch Shortcut – 2"](/media/2021/11/makepass-batch-shortcut-2.png)